ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI Equirectangular Tools**](https://github.com/kukuo6666/ComfyUI-Equirect): Tools for processing equirectangular images, supporting conversion from equirectangular format to cubemap.
 - [**HF-Flux-ComfyUI**](https://github.com/Semper-Sursum/HF-Flux-ComfyUI): This custom node for ComfyUI enables direct integration with Hugging Face Flux models for image generation via API.
 Users can leverage the power of Flux models like FLUX.1 [schnell] and FLUX.1 [dev] without leaving the ComfyUI environment
 - [**comfyui-OreX**](https://github.com/orex2121/comfyui-OreX): comfyui-OreX is a set of nodes for using LLM models via a free API.
-- [**ComfyUI-Y7-SBS-2Dto3D**](https://github.com/yushan777/ComfyUI-Y7-SBS-2Dto3D): Convert 2D images or videos into 3D side-by-side (SBS) formats
+- [**ComfyUI-Y7-SBS-2Dto3D**](https://github.com/yushan777/ComfyUI-Y7-SBS-2Dto3D): Convert 2D images and videos to 3D SBS (side-by-side) format
 - [**Y7Nodes for ComfyUI**](https://github.com/yushan777/ComfyUI-Y7Nodes): A collection of utility / quality-of-life nodes for ComfyUI.
 Probably only useful to me.
 - [**ComfyUI_CustomNode_Image2Spectrum**](https://github.com/bemoregt/ComfyUI_CustomNode_Image2Spectrum): ComfyUI Custom Node for converting images to frequency spectrum visualizations using FFT
 - [**MIGraphX Node for ComfyUI**](https://github.com/pnikolic-amd/ComfyUI_MIGraphX): This node enables better performance for Stable Diffusion models, by leveraging AMD MIGraphX, on Navi3 and Navi4 GPUs.
 - [**AI4ArtsEd Ollama Prompt Node**](https://github.com/joeriben/ai4artsed_comfyui): Experimental nodes for ComfyUI.
 For more, see [a/https://kubi-meta.de/ai4artsed](https://kubi-meta.de/ai4artsed) A custom ComfyUI node for stylistic and cultural transformation of input text using local LLMs served via Ollama.
 This node allows you to combine a free-form prompt (e.g. translation, poetic recoding, genre shift) with externally supplied text in the ComfyUI graph.
 The result is processed via an Ollama-hosted model and returned as plain text.
 - [**ComfyUI Prompt Formatter**](https://github.com/younyokel/comfyui_prompt_formatter): This is a custom node for ComfyUI that provides tools to clean, optimize, and format text prompts.
 It includes features like converting tags, aligning brackets, and applying weights to prompts.
+- [**comfyui-lopi999-nodes**](https://github.com/LaVie024/comfyui-lopi999-nodes): A collection of some nodes I got Deepseek and ChatGPT to make.
+Mildly useful for some randomness and a scheduler.
 - [**Hal.fun Hugging Face Model Downloader**](https://github.com/michaelgold/ComfyUI-Hal-Dot-Fun-Model-Downloader): Easily download and install 2D to 3D and Flux models from Hugging Face.
-- [**ComfyUI_format-lora-stack**](https://github.com/mobilehacker/ComfyUI_format-lora-stack): Simple node to convert lora_stack output into string to generate a1111-style lora strength output text, like <lora:name:0.69>.
-Used to include your Lora names from Lora Stack in text input-output nodes and so on.
 - [**ComfyUI_FaceEnhancer**](https://github.com/synthetai/ComfyUI_FaceEnhancer): A ComfyUI custom node based on GFPGAN for face enhancement, capable of restoring and enhancing faces in images and videos
 - [**ComfyUI-JM-KLing-API**](https://github.com/synthetai/ComfyUI-JM-KLing-API): This is a custom node for ComfyUI that allows you to use the KLingAI API directly within the ComfyUI environment.
 It is developed based on the KLingAI API documentation.
 For more details, please refer to the official documentation. [a/KLingAI API Documentation](https://app.klingai.com/global/dev/document-api/quickStart/productIntroduction/overview).
 - [**ComfyUI_PromptBatcher**](https://github.com/synthetai/ComfyUI_PromptBatcher): A custom node extension for ComfyUI that enables batch processing of prompts from text files to generate multiple images.
 - [**GradientBlurNode for ComfyUI**](https://github.com/badxprogramm/ComfyUI-GradientBlur): GradientBlurNode is a custom node for ComfyUI that allows for gradient-based image blurring.
 This tool provides precise control over the direction, intensity, and distribution of the blur, making it ideal for creating smooth transitions, focusing attention on specific parts of an image, or adding artistic effects.
 - [**comfyui_snacknodes**](https://github.com/linksluckytime/comfyui_snacknodes): A comprehensive collection of ComfyUI nodes designed to reduce reliance on multiple third-party node packages.
-- [**NoteManager**](https://github.com/Danteday/ComfyUI-NoteManager): A powerful extension for ComfyUI that enables adding notes to many node in your workflow.
-Keep track of important settings, reminders, and workflow documentation directly within your ComfyUI canvas.
+- [**ComfyUI-latent-ops**](https://github.com/hnmr293/ComfyUI-latent-ops): A collection of nodes for manipulating LATENT in ComfyUI.
 - [**ComfyUI-zw-tools**](https://github.com/zzw5516/ComfyUI-zw-tools): Automatic prompt translation to Chinese, custom prompt management, AI-based prompt expansion and translation, AI-generated image/video record management (file browser), and cloud storage upload management.
 - [**ComfyUI-WarpedToolset**](https://github.com/WarpedAnimation/ComfyUI-WarpedToolset): Custom tool set mostly for Hunyuan Video, but includes some WAN Video nodes.
 - [**Comfyui_JTnodes**](https://github.com/Jint8888/Comfyui_JTnodes): This project contains some custom ComfyUI nodes for image processing, AI conversation, and utility tasks.